s-frantz/Trie-Based-Duplicate-Detection/README.md

 The recently coded trie class 'DuplicationTrie.py' is called from within a fork of an older function (GetDuplicates_v2).
 The prior version of this tool ran with time complexity of O(n^2), fine for most feature classes, but we found the need for a better performing tool with certain larger datasets, or with comparing polygon geometries (arrays of coordinates).

+Based on theory and testing, i.e. in "SearchAlgoPerformance.png", the Trie-based variation is much closer to linear time and space efficiency.

 The tool can be run from an Arc10.X toolbox using the following __main__ logic and validation code.
 Parameters / layout are in the "GUI.png"

 # __main__.py